cybersec-BestPractices/cybersec-RemoteComputing/docs/ALLinONE.md

 ---

 *Last Modified: Oct.
 12, 2022*  --  v 0.1
-Although not extrictely linked to *remote computing* many different aspects in our day-to-day operations involve remote transfering of information, as well as, remote access, trust, etc.
+Although not strictly linked to *remote computing* many different aspects in our day-to-day operations involve remote transferring of information, as well as, remote access, trust, etc.
-Among one of the most relevant tools and commodities employed nowadays is eletronic-mail, e-mail.
+Among one of the most relevant tools and commodities employed nowadays is electronic-mail, e-mail.

+## Firewalls
+In security, a firewall is a *system* that controls the incoming and outgoing information into a system.
+They offer a way to guard, inspect and filter the information flow into the system.
+Firewalls can be implemented in hardware or software.
+Hardware firewalls are mostly used at the level of data centers or Internet service providers, they suppose to act as a general and broad filter of generic attacks, such as denial of service or brute force attacks.
+Software firewalls can be also configured by centralized authorities, as well as by users in their own local systems.
+Examples of this, are the usual firewall settings at level of the OS -- it is strongly recommended to adjust these settings consciously to minimize the inflow or outflow of unnecessary information.

 ## Email